froschauerfelix/ml_trading/README.md

 ### model_tuning.py
 ### model_prediction.py

 To generate the output files, execute "visualization.py" and change the corresponding variable from "False" to "True".
+The output is generated in .tex files.

 "nemar.py" delivers the test statistic as output in the console.

-The "config.py"-file offers changes in the settings such as the data input and the input features.
+The "config.py" file offers changes in the settings, such as the data input and input features.